José Ramón Fernández (journalist): Career

 Fernández began his broadcasting career in 1970 at a local television station in his hometown of Puebla owned by TIM (now Televisa), then worked in Canal 13 (which later became TV Azteca) and now works for ESPN.
 Fernández is one of the creators of DeporTV, one of the longest-running sports television shows in Mexico, running since 1974.
 He also hosted Los Protagonistas along with various journalists such as Raul Orvañanos, Francisco Javier González, Carlos Albert, Rafael Puente, Roberto Gómez Junco, Ciro Procuna and David Faitelson.

 Fernández played a big role in revealing one of the biggest scandals in Mexican football history, commonly referred as "Cachirules".
 Fernandez revealed that the Mexican Football Federation knowingly used at least four overage players in the Mexico under-20 team at the 1988 CONCACAF U-20 Tournament.
 Fernández backed up his Imevisión colleague Antonio Moreno, who first revealed the scandal in an article in the Mexican newspaper Ovaciones but his allegations were denied by the Mexican Football Federation.
 After CONCACAF and FIFA looked into the situation all Mexico youth teams and eventually the senior team as well, were banned from all international competition for two years, including the 1990 FIFA World Cup.

 Fernández worked for Canal 13/Imevisión/TV Azteca for 33 years where he hosted DeporTV, Los Protagonistas and covered every FIFA World Cup from 1978 to 2006 and every Summer Olympics from 1976 to 2004.

 In 1996 Fernández was named vice-president of sports of TV Azteca.

 Fernández temporarily left TV Azteca due to health problems in September 2006, he later returned to host a show named Joserra presenta but shortly left for good in September 2007 citing various betrayals as the reason for his departure, most notably from colleague André Marín.

 Fernández later followed many of his fellow TV Azteca journalists and joined ESPN in November 2007.
 At ESPN, Fernández was reunited with many of his TV Azteca colleagues such as David Faitelson, Rafael Puente, Carlos Albert, and Ángel García Toraño.
-At ESPN, Fernández has covered three Summer Olympic Games (2008, 2012 and 2016), two FIFA World Cups (2010 and 2014), and two Pan American Games (2011, 2015).
+At ESPN, Fernández has covered three Summer Olympic Games (2008, 2012 and 2016), four FIFA World Cups (2010, 2014, 2018, 2022), and two Pan American Games (2011, 2015).

 Fernández currently hosts various programs on ESPN, including Cronómetro, Los Capitanes, Fútbol Picante and Comex Masters with various journalists and former footballers.
 He also occasionally appears on other ESPN shows such as Toque Inicial, SportsCenter, and ESPN Radio Fórmula.
 He also commentates various football matches from various leagues and tournaments such as the UEFA Champions League and other football leagues and tournaments.